Carbon459/intellij-infer/README.md

  - CLion 2019.1

  1. Clone the Repository
- 2. In the build.gradle search for the following Line:
+ 2. In the build.gradle file search for the following line:
     `compileOnly files(PATH)`

     Replace PATH with the Path to the clion.jar of your CLion Installation (usually in the lib directory of the clion main directory).